Official-Novadesk/.github/profile/README.md

 </p>

 <p>
-Novadesk is a powerful, open-source desktop widget platform built with C++ and powered by the Duktape JavaScript engine.
+Novadesk is a powerful, open-source desktop widget platform built with C++.
 It empowers developers and enthusiasts to create stunning system monitors, custom interfaces, and desktop enhancements using familiar JavaScript syntax.
 </p>

 <p>